 The Newseum wears every dollar of the $450 million it took to create.
-Opened in its new location in April 2008, moved from its former location across the Potomac in Rosslyn, it makes good use of technology and clever exhibit tricks.
+Opened in its new prime location in downtown DC in April 2008, moved from its former location across the Potomac in Rosslyn, it makes good use of technology and clever exhibit tricks.

 The Newseum is a celebration and defense of one of the five fundamental freedoms included in the First Amendment of the American Constitution: the freedom of the press.
 Run by a non-profit but mostly funded by mainstream media, it puts heavy emphasis on the press’s mandate for talking truth to power.